Mission Trails Master Plan Update

 A Programmatic Environmental Impact Report (PEIR) has also been prepared as a part of this effort to ensure compliance with the California Environmental Quality Act (CEQA) for all proposed facilities and management activities planned as part of both the MPU and NRMP.

 The Mission Trails Regional Park Citizens’ Advisory Committee and Task Force, of which Kevin Loomis (SDMBA president) is a sitting member, approved the MPU at their public meeting on March 7, 2017.
-The MPU will next go to the Task Force and the San Diego City Council for Approval in June.
+The MPU will next go to the Task Force and the San Diego City Council for Approval soon.
+The approval of the MPU has been delayed for almost a year because certain environmental agencies want clarification on certain details.
 While the approval of this plan does not make the new trails shovel ready, it is a major step is making Mission Trails Regional Park a better place to ride bikes, hike and experience nature.

 The public drafts of the MTRP MPU, NRMP and Community Plan Technical Amendments are provided below for your information.